PREV NEXT

 —Henry Carter, A View of Early Typography, 1969

-In relief printing, the graphics to be printed are held by raised surfaces from which the rest of the surface has been removed using etching or carving.
-Ink is applied to those surfaces and the block is pressed against paper, cloth or some other substrate.
+In relief printing, the graphics to be printed are held by raised surfaces from which the rest of the surface has been removed by etching or carving.
+Ink is applied to the raised surfaces and the block is pressed against paper, cloth or some other substrate.
 Printing with designs carved in wooden blocks originated in China in the 3rd century.
 Movable type was also invented in China in the 11th century.
 But it wasn't until Guttenburg developed the printing press c.
 1450 that a machine entered into the process.
 He adapted an existing technology: the screw mechanism in wine and paper presses.
 Individual pieces of type cast in metal could be assembled, placed in the press, inked, then pressed against paper to produce readable text.
 Different fonts and typefaces were represented by collections of metal type, each of which stored the shape of a character in relief.
 Over time, numerous variations of the process appeared, including offset printing, typewriters and computer printers.
 Graphics could be represented in a similar manner and used in the same press.
 Eventually, photographs were printed using half-tone and other techniques.

 Negative relief, or intaglio, could also be used to store text and graphics.
 In intaglio, the design to be printed is cut or etched into a metal plate.
 The plate is coated with ink.
 The plate is wiped off, leaving ink in the incisions.
 Pressing paper against the plate transfers the ink and prints the design.